An epicurean adventure to: South Africa

 - In a large bowl, combine the condensed milk with the freshly squeezed lemon juice.

-- Using a hand mixer, whisk or even a fork, whisk the mixture until it begins to thicken slightly.
-The lemon juice helps the condensed milk thicken.
+- Using a hand mixer, whisk or even a fork, beat the mixture until it begins to thicken slightly.
+The lemon juice plays a key role in thickening the condensed milk.

 - In another mixing bowl, whisk the cream until it forms stiff peaks.

-- Fold in the mini marshmallows and glaze cherries.
+- Fold in the marshmallows and glace cherries.

-- To allow the tart to firm up, place it in the fridge for a minimum of 6 hours.
+- To allow the tart to firm up, place it in the fridge, covered with cling film, for a minimum of 6 hours.
 For the best results, it's recommended to leave it overnight.

 A shortcut version

-You can skip making a cookie crumb crust with butter and simply layer whole biscuits on the base of your dish.
+You can skip making a crumb crust with butter and crushed biscuits and simply layer whole biscuits on the base of your dish.

 Decoration ideas

-- In the picture above we piped homemade marshmallow fluff on top of the tart and torched the tips with a kitchen torch.
+- In the picture above we piped homemade marshmallow fluff on top of the tart and toasted the tips with a kitchen torch.

-Not only does it look fancy, but you will fill the house with the joyful smell of toasted marshmallow.
+Not only does it look fancy, but you will fill the house with the joyful smell of toasted marshmallows.

 - Dollop or pipe whipped cream on top.